javascript-tutorial/en.javascript.info/1-js/03-code-quality/03-comments/article.md

 ## Summary

+One of signs of a good developer is his comments.
+Good comments allow to maintain the code well, return to it after a long delay and use features more effectively.

-Code style is important, especially in the team.
+Code style is important too, especially in the team.
 When other people look at your code, the impression is largely defined by the style.
 Good code is easier to read and understand.

 Speaking about style rules: quotes, spaces etc, we should keep in mind that all of them are good *only* if they make the code better.
 More readable, easier to maintain.
 That's the main thing to keep in mind when choosing the style or discussing which one is better.